mikekhoury135/Project_2_Group_5/README.md

 - If on Heroku, all you have to do is login.

 ## Contributors of this Project
-Salman Ghouse: github.com/salmanghouse1
+- alman Ghouse: github.com/salmanghouse1
-Mekonnen Mohammed
+- Mekonnen Mohammed
-Mike Khory
+- Mike Khory
 and other group members.